Video SpotlightGROW in WINNIPEG Creative Industries

 Companies that depend on ingenuity find bright ideas growing in Winnipeg.

 Winnipeg has one of Canada’s highest levels of spending on entertainment as a percentage of total household expenditures, so it’s clear that these types of pursuits—from both professional and recreational perspectives—resonate on a meaningful level with Winnipeggers from all walks of life.
-On average, Winnipeg households spent six per cent of their household expenditures on entertainment in 2011.
+On average, Winnipeg households spend about six per cent of their household expenditures on entertainment.
 Total entertainment spending by Winnipeggers is estimated at approximately $1.9 billion per year.

 Known as the ‘Cultural Cradle of Canada,’ Winnipeg’s creative industries sector is well-established and world class, and its multifaceted offerings continue to evolve and expand.
 Canada’s Royal Winnipeg Ballet, the Winnipeg Symphony Orchestra and the Royal Manitoba Theatre Centre have all earned international reputations.

-With nearly 3,000 business establishments active in Winnipeg’s creative sector, 500 businesses are involved in visual and performing arts with another 290 in film and video production.
-More than 1,000 are architectural, engineering, advertising and creative design firms and 130 are engaged in writing and published works.
+With more than 4,000 business establishments active in Winnipeg’s creative sector, more than 700 businesses are involved in visual and performing arts with another 377 in film and video production.
+More than 800 are architectural, engineering, advertising and creative design firms and 300 are engaged in writing and published works.

 - Federal, provincial and municipal governments collectively spent $317 million on culture in Manitoba in 2009/2010, much of which was spent in Winnipeg.

-- Winnipeg’s creative industries employ about 24,000 workers (six per cent of the city’s total labour force).
+- Winnipeg’s creative industries employs almost 26,000 workers (six per cent of the city’s total labour force).

 - Approximately 80 per cent of workers and 85 per cent of business establishments in Manitoba’s creative industries sector are based in Winnipeg.

-- About 1,200 Manitoba musical artists actively performed, toured or released material in 2011 (226 albums were completed).
+- About 1,200 Manitoba musical artists actively performed, toured or released material in 2014 (179 recordings were released).

 - New Media Manitoba, the industry association supporting the interactive digital media industry, has more than 1,100 members.